Prince Harry says he left royal life because UK press was 'destroying' his mental health

 During the segment, the pair visit the house used in the '90s Will Smith series "The Fresh Prince of Bel-Air," with Harry revealing -- during a bout of somewhat awkward rapping -- that he knows the lyrics to the show's famous theme song, before slipping inside for a bathroom break.

-Corden then video-calls Meghan on Harry's phone to jokingly suggest the pair move in.
+Corden then video-calls Meghan on Harry's phone to suggest the pair move in jokingly.
 "I think we've done enough moving," she said, dropping her nickname for her husband -- "Haz."

 Interest in the couple's new lives is likely to intensify after they sit down for a lengthy interview with Winfrey, which is expected to touch on the nature of their departure from royal life.